Franz Schwaiger

 Franz Schwaiger (1 February 1918 – 24 April 1944) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership - for the fighter pilots, it was a quantifiable measure of skill and success.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II - for the fighter pilots, it was a quantifiable measure of skill and success.

 Military career

 Schwaiger was born on 1 February 1918 in Ulm in the Kingdom of Württemberg within the German Empire.
 Following flight training as a fighter pilot in the summer of 1941, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) he was posted, as an Unteroffizier, to 6.
 Staffel of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
 This squadron was part of II./JG 3 under the command of Gordon Gollob and fighting with Army Group South.
 Schwaiger quickly earned his first air victory, on 16.08.1941, but by the end of the year had reached a total of eight victories at which time his unit was rotated back to the Reich for rest and re-equipping.

 A short secondment for his Gruppe to the Mediterranean Theatre, from January to April 1942, yielded no further success for Franz, but upon their return to the Eastern Front in May he started scoring steadily.
 Again covering Army Group South and the advance across Ukraine toward Stalingrad, he scored his 20th victory on 31 July.
 The next week he was transferred to 2./JG 3, in the same sector.
 He scored his 30th victory on 17 August, and his 40th on 29 September, between which he had been transferred again, this time to 3./JG 3.
-Promoted to Feldwebel in early October, he scored his 50th victory on the 9th before being awarded the Knight's Cross, for 53 victories, on 29 October.
+Promoted to Feldwebel in early October, he scored his 50th victory on the 9th.
+On 29 October, Schwaiger was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 52 aerial victories claimed.

 At the start of 1943 as the disaster at Stalingrad unfolded, and with 56 victories, Franz was sent for officer-training.
 Commissioned as a Leutnant, he returned to I./JG 3 as their highest-scoring pilot.
-In the intervening months the Gruppe had been recalled to Germany for Defence of the Reich duties against the increasingly intensive bombing raids of the 8th United States Army Air Forces (USAAF).
-This was a completely different type of aerial warfare - at high altitude and against the slow but very heavily armed box-formations of American bombers.
-Based around the industrial Ruhr heartland and Holland for the next year, he slowly added to his score.